PhantomCybernetics/phntm_bridge_server/README.md

 Clears robot's server file cache; expects params `json` {idRobot, authKey}

 ## TURN/STUN Server
-Phantom Cloud Bridge needs to be accompanied by a TURN server which provides a backup connectivity when P2P link is not available between the peers, such as when teleoperating a robot from a different network.
+Phantom Bridge Server needs to be accompanied by a TURN server which provides a backup connectivity when P2P link is not available between the peers, such as when teleoperating a robot from a different network.
 This can be installed on a separate machine with a public IP.
-Secure ICE credentials for each robot are generated during registration and synced with the ICE servers listed in the Cloud Bridge's config file.
+Secure ICE credentials for each robot are generated during registration and synced with the ICE servers listed in the Bridge Server's config file.

 ### Install Coturn
 Coturn is a popular open-source TURN server, more at https://github.com/coturn/coturn